Heathrow hits back at Ryanair in air travel row

 Speaking to the BBC's Today programme, Mr Holland-Kaye labelled those comments as "bizarre".

-He added: "Airports don't provide ground handling, that's provided by the airline's themselves.
+He added: "Airports don't provide ground handling, that's provided by the airlines themselves.
 So this is like accusing us of not having enough pilots."

 Mr Holland-Kaye said the summer getaway had started well, but added that a shortage of airline ground handling staff was a constraint on its capacity.